SymfonyCasts/lemon-squeezy/sfcasts/outline/outline.md

 ## Centralize LS Logic
 - It would be great centralize all the LS logic into a separate service.
-  First of all, we're going to add more requests to the LS API and it would be convenient to have everything LS API related in a separate class.
+  First of all, we're going to add more requests to the LS API, and it would be convenient to have everything LS API related in a separate class.
   But also it's the best practice that will allow us to keep our controllers thin and help to test that code easier.